-- (i) A concise main report that includes evaluation results and recommendations, written in Japanese and 40 pages long at the maximum (25 pages maximum for the evaluation of MOFA's grant aid projects) - (ii) A supplementary report that includes detailed information excluded from (i), reference materials, etc. and is 30 to 60 pages long (30 pages maximum for the evaluation of MOFA's grant aid projects) - (iii) An English version of the main report to give feedback to the partner country and provide information to other donor countries, international organizations, etc. (the supplementary report does not need be translated into English).
+- (i) A concise main report that includes evaluation results and recommendations, written in Japanese and 40 pages long at the maximum (25 pages maximum for project level evaluation) - (ii) A supplementary report that includes detailed information excluded from (i), reference materials, etc. and is 30 to 60 pages long (30 pages maximum for project level evaluation) - (iii) An English version of the main report to give feedback to the partner country and provide information to other donor countries, international organizations, etc. (the supplementary report does not need be translated into English).